-Once beneficiary out-of-pocket costs (including the 70 percent drug manufacturer discounts) reach a total of \$8,000, the beneficiary is through the "coverage gap" and reaches catastrophic coverage.
+Once beneficiary out-of-pocket costs reach a total of \$2,100, the beneficiary is through the initial coverage phase and reaches catastrophic coverage.

-• The out-of-pocket costs that count toward reaching the catastrophic limit are known as "true out-of-pocket" costs or TrOOP.
-In some instances, amounts not directly paid by the beneficiary, including the manufacturer discounts, count toward TrOOP.
+• The out-of-pocket costs that count toward reaching the catastrophic limit are known as true outof-pocket costs or TrOOP.
+In some instances, amounts not directly paid by the beneficiary count toward TrOOP.
 After reaching the annual out-of-pocket threshold, the beneficiary pays nothing.

-22. Part D Plan Benefits: The Standard Benefit Plan for 2024 (Illustrated) Medicare Module 3 - Part D Standard Benefit Enrollee Cost Sharing
+22. Part D Plan Benefits: The Standard Benefit Plan for 2026 (Illustrated) Medicare Module 3 - Part D Standard Benefit Enrollee Cost Sharing